 Under exceptional circumstances, you may be permitted to complete the program over a longer period of time (taking up to a maximum of seven years).
 However, you must still complete the first year courses as part of your cohort.
 Be prepared to plan ahead to ensure course availability if you deviate from the standard program plan.

-In keeping with Athabasca University's mandate of open access, residency requirements for the MC are satisfied when the student has successfully completed 24 credits within the MC program.
+In keeping with Athabasca University's mandate of open access, residency requirements for the MC are satisfied when the learner has successfully completed 24 credits within the MC program.
 The remaining credits may be transferred from other institutions, if they are applicable to AU's MC program.

 The MC Program does not have candidacy exams, therefore the use of MC (C) or MC (Candidate) during your program is not permitted.
 You may use this credential only after the degree is conferred.

-Information effective September 1, 2019 to August 31, 2020.
+Information effective September 1, 2020 to August 31, 2021.